Dancing with the Stars (American TV series) season 28: Week 8: Dance-Off Week

 The couples performed one unlearned dance and participated in paired dance-offs for extra points.
-Due to being on top of the previous week's leader board and holding the highest average of the season this far, James & Emma earned immunity from competing in the dance-off and automatically received two bonus points.
+Due to being on top of the previous week's leader board and holding the highest average of the season this far, James & Emma earned immunity from competing in the dance-off and automatically received two bonus points, though they were explicitly not immune from elimination.
 Couples are listed in the order they performed.

-Sean Spicer performed with Jenna Johnson this week.
+Lindsay Arnold was absent for two weeks while mourning the death of her mother-in-law.
+Sean Spicer performed instead with Jenna Johnson.